-If the hole is large, a child might exhibit symptoms including:
+If the hole is large, a child with a ventricular septal defect might exhibit symptoms including:

 Or, a VSD might be diagnosed soon after birth, if the newborn exhibits symptoms or a doctor notices a heart murmur.
 Sometimes a VSD isn't diagnosed until the child is older.

 Diagnosis of a ventricular septal defect may require some or all of these tests:

 It is important that a VSD be diagnosed and treated, as needed, or the heart and the arteries between the heart and lungs might be damaged.

 Treatment for a ventricular septal defect will depend on your child's health and on the size of the VSD.
 Doctors may wait to see if the VSD will close on its own.
 Many small VSDs will do so before the child is 2 years old.